Emotional Thread Has People Telling Stories Of What Their Dogs Did When They Were About To Die

 I was not in India when Bugs died.

 I went to lay him to rest.
 After the burial, the whole family stood still.
 We couldn't talk.
-We had it coming.
-But none of us seemed to accept the reality.
+We had it coming, but none of us seemed to accept the reality.

-Finally, my brother asked mom hesitantly: "Ma, what was he doing before he died?"
+Finally, my brother asked Mom hesitantly, "Ma, what was he doing before he died?"

 Tears trickled down her cheek.
 In an obviously pained voice, she said:

 "He stopped eating.
 I gave him everything he would love.
 Nothing worked.
-He gestured me to the tree.
+He gestured to me to the tree.
 I came out and sat here," she said, pointing at the tree near her.

 "When he saw that I was there, he gave a mild bark, jumped playfully, and slept.
 He never woke up," she finished.

-That was the tree under which mom found him ten years ago.
+That was the tree under which Mom found him ten years ago.

-He was saying thanks, maybe?
+Was he saying thanks, maybe?
 Or love you?
 Or just a dance of joy?
 I don’t know, really.

 Run wild and free, little bugger.